 agsandrew - Fotolia

-One software maker got a whole lot more than rapid app delivery, thanks to its use of Jenkins pipeline as code.
+One software maker got a whole lot more than rapid app delivery, thanks to Jenkins pipeline as code benefits.

 Ellucian Company L.P., a Reston, Va., software company that specializes in ERP systems for colleges and universities, embraced the pipeline-as-code features introduced with Jenkins 2.0 in 2016.
 These features give IT architects a visual interface to create pipelines using Jenkins' domain-specific language, which could then be kept and version-controlled alongside application code to ensure consistency between them.